mleonova/Graphics-Part1-Skeleton/README.md

 >
 > [Part 3: Animation](https://github.com/mleonova/Graphics-Part3-Animation)

+---
-The main objectives of this part are:
+The main objectives of Part 1 are:

 1. Loading and parsing a text file (.skel) that describes the skeleton of an object.
 2. Posing and displaying the skeleton.